dowjones/dj-dna-streams-python/README.rst

 To set your service account credentials, set either 'SERVICE_ACCOUNT_ID' or three environment variable named 'USER_ID', 'CLIENT_ID', and 'PASSWORD'.
-To set your subscription IDS, set an environment variable named 'SUBSCRIPTION_IDS' to a comma delimited string like so:
+To set your subscription IDS, set an environment variable named 'SUBSCRIPTION_ID' to a comma delimited string like so:

 .. code-block::